WRVW

 WRVW (107.5 FM) is a radio station licensed to the city of Lebanon, Tennessee, but serving the nearby Nashville market.
-It is currently branded as 107.5 The River, broadcasting a Top 40 (CHR) format, and has become something of a heritage station for Top-40 music in middle Tennessee.
-It is owned by iHeartMedia and operates out of studios in the world-famous "Music Row" area.
+It is currently branded as 107.5 The River, broadcasting a contemporary hit radio format, and has become something of a heritage station for Top 40 music in middle Tennessee.
+It is owned by iHeartMedia and operates out of studios in the "Music Row" area.
 Its transmitter is located just north of downtown Nashville.

 History

 WCOR-FM/WUSW (US107)

-The station signed on the air on August 31, 1962, as WCOR-FM on the 107.3 MHz frequency in Lebanon as the FM sister station to WCOR.
+The station signed on the air on August 31, 1962, as WCOR-FM on 107.3 MHz in Lebanon, Tennessee as the FM sister station to WCOR.
 It played a country music format for its first 19 years on the air.
 The station also broadcast some Southern gospel music programming in the middle and late 1970s.
 By 1980, it branded itself as US107 and changed its callsign to WUSW.
 This station proved to be short-lived; its absentee owner shut it down along with its AM sister, WCOR, in mid-1981.
 It was sold, moved to Nashville, and had its frequency changed to 107.5 in order to accommodate a power increase (the FCC ruled out a power increase for 107.3 because of its proximity to WQLT-FM in Florence, Alabama, which is also on 107.3).